Deterministic entanglement swapping in a superconducting circuit

 We have demonstrated deterministic entanglement swapping with superconducting qubits controllably coupled to a resonator.
 The qubit-qubit couplings mediated by the resonator allows for both the controlled generation of the Bell states and complete Bell state analysis.
-After entanglement swapping, two qubits that have never interacted with each other are entangled.
-We have further deterministically realized delayed-choice entanglement swapping, demonstrating whether two qubits were in an entangled state or in a separable state can be {\it a posteriori} decided after they have been measured.
-We note that this does not mean that future actions can affect already recorded events.
-Instead, it indicates quantum entanglement of two quantum systems, like the wave-like or particle-like behavior for a single quantum system, is not a reality, but is a manifestation of the statistical correlations of the measured data.
-Whether an entangled state or a separable state can be assigned to two systems sometimes depends on how one looks at their measurement data.
-Our results reveal that the same set of data may show different kinds of correlations and have different interpretations when grouped in different manners.
+We have further deterministically realized delayed-choice entanglement swapping, demonstrating whether two qubits exhibited entangled or separable behavior can be \emph{a posteriori} decided after they have been measured.
+Our results indicate quantum entanglement of two quantum systems is a manifestation of the statistical correlations of the measured data, instead of a reality.

-The deterministic feature distinguishes our experiment from those with photonic qubits \cite{pan98,pan01,riedmatten05,halder07,lu09,schmid09,sciarrino02,jennewein01,ma12}, where the data used for statistics were acquired from only a small fraction of experimental runs, and consequently, the detection loophole was left open: The success probability is not high enough to exclude possibility that the subensemble consisting of these successful experimental runs coincides with quantum-mechanical predictions, but the entire ensemble does not.
-This loophole is closed in our experiment, where the qubits' state readout is single-shot and all four Bell states are distinguished in each experimental run.

-The procedure demonstrated in this work can be used for complex entanglement manipulation \cite{bose98,zeilinger97,su16}.
-Consider a superconducting circuit composed of two sets of qubits, which are coupled to two resonators, respectively.
-In addition, the two resonators are commonly coupled to a qubit.
-All the qubits coupled to the first resonator can be prepared in an entangled state by the qubit-qubit couplings mediated by this resonator, while the other qubits can be entangled via the interactions mediated by second resonator.
-Then a Controlled-NOT gate between the common qubit and one qubit from the second set followed by a measurement on the common qubit will merge these two initially independent sets into a larger entangled state, entangling all the qubits that are not measured.